How to avoid paying taxes?

 Tax Evasion = the illegal practice of not paying taxes, not reporting income or violating the tax code.

-Tax Avoidance = the legitimate minimization of taxes, using methods approved by the inland revenue board of the governments who have legal ownership over the income.
+Tax Avoidance = the legitimate minimization of taxes, using methods approved by the inland revenue board of the governments that have legal ownership over the income.

 TRUTH: The USA Is the Largest Offshore Jurisdiction

 Pop Quiz: Who is the largest offshore provider in the world…